ucldc/ingest_deploy/README.md

 different generations of machines will be distinguished by the different C class subnet.
 This makes the --limit parameter quite useful.

-#### Verify that the harvests are complete and content is in couchDB
+#### Verify that the harvests are complete

-You can monitor the jobs in the rq dashboard (ask Mark for access).
 The jobs will disappear from queue when they've all been slurped up by the workers.
-You will be able to see the workers running jobs (indicated by a "play" triangle icon) and then finishing (indicated by a "pause" icon).

-You should then be able to see any changes reflected in the couchDB admin console, or via an API query.
-(Ask Mark for access). **_need more detail here_**
+You should then be able to QA check the harvested collection:

-#### Delete the workers

-To terminate all workers, run:
+* Query CouchDB using this URL syntax.
+Replace the key parameter with the key for the collection: `https://52.10.100.133/couchdb/ucldc/_design/all_provider_docs/_view/by_provider_name_count?key=%2226189%22`
+* Results in the "value" parameter indicate the total number of metadata records harvested; this should align with the expected results.
+If there are no results, you will need to troubleshoot and re-harvest.

+#### QA check collection in CouchDB

+#### QA check collection in Solr

+#### Terminate worker instances

+Once you've QA checked the results and have completed the harvest, you'll need to terminate the worker instances.

+* Log into majorTom
-    ansible-playbook -i ~/code/ec2.py ~/code/ingest_deploy/ansible/terminate_workers.yml <--limit=10.60.?.?>

-Again, you can use the `limit` parameter to specify a range of IP addresses for deletion.
+* Run: `ansible-playbook -i ~/code/ec2.py ~/code/ingest_deploy/ansible/terminate_workers.yml <--limit=10.60.?.?>` .
+You can use the `limit` parameter to specify a range of IP addresses for deletion.

 ### Create a New Solr Index